The Phantom of the Opera (1962 film): Production

 Based upon the interest generated by the Phantom of the Opera sequence in the Lon Chaney biopic Man of a Thousand Faces, and the success of the 1943 remake, Universal was interested in revisiting the story again.
 The first plans for remake were in-studio, with William Alland producing and Franklin Coen writing.
-Plans for this remake fell through, but upon the success of the distribution of Dracula for Hammer, Universal decided to let the British outfit tackle the project instead and announced the project in February, 1959.
+Plans for this remake fell through, but upon the success of the distribution of Dracula for Hammer, Universal decided to let the British studio tackle the project instead and announced the project in February 1959.

 Two months later, Hammer Pictures struck a five-year deal with Columbia Pictures to produce five films a year.
 On these terms, Hammer's previous arrangements (such as The Mummy for Universal Studios and The Hound of the Baskervilles for United Artists) could be fulfilled, but thereafter could produce only two pictures a year for other studios.
 Phantom of the Opera was among those announced for Universal.